e-CODEX/workflows/README.md

 | `java-version`     | Java version to use for the analysis.
 Must be 17 or higher       | Yes      | 21      |
 | `build-tool`       | Build tool to use for the analysis.
 Must be 'maven' or 'gradle'  | Yes      | 'maven' |

+> [!IMPORTANT]
-> Note: Building with Gradle requires the use of the Gradle wrapper.
+> Building with Gradle requires the use of the Gradle wrapper.

 ## Checkstyle Java Linting